maciejg-git/litewind-alpine-documentation/documentation/plugins.md

 ## Plugins

-### Transition directives
+### Transition plugin

-The transition plugin add two directives `x-alt-transition` and `x-vue-transition`.
+The transition plugin adds two directives `x-alt-transition` and `x-vue-transition`.
 Both directives add another way to define transitions.
 The new definition is simply transformed to a set of native Alpine transition directives.

 Add transition plugin to your page with the CDN or as a npm package.